 The current legal basis for the use of tracking tools is Art.
 6(1) GDPR.
 This means that tracking tools may generally only be used if either

-- the processing is necessary to protect legitimate interests of the controller or a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require the protection of personal data, in particular where the data subject is a child (Article 6(1), first subparagraph, point (f) GDPR )
+- processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child (point (f) of the first subparagraph of Article 6(1) GDPR)

-- the data subject gives his or her consent to the processing of personal data concerning him or her for one or more specific purposes (Article 6(1), first subparagraph, point (a) GDPR ).
+- the data subject has given consent to the processing of personal data concerning him or her for one or more specific purposes (point (a) of the first subparagraph of Article 6(1) GDPR).

-If a service provider has overriding legitimate interests for the use of tracking tools, consent of the user is not required.
+If a service provider has overriding legitimate interests in the use of tracking tools, the user's consent is not required.

 The legitimate interests of the service provider can be real, economic and non-material.

 If the respective data processing is necessary to safeguard these legitimate interests, these must be weighed against the interests or fundamental rights and freedoms of the user.
-These include protection against economic disadvantages, the right to respect for private life and communications pursuant to Art.
-7 of the Charter of Fundamental Rights of the European Union (CFR)the fundamental right to data protection under Article 8 of the CFR and the right to informational self-determination.
+These include protection against economic disadvantages, the right to respect for private life and communication in accordance with Art.
+7 of the Charter of Fundamental Rights of the European Union (CFR), the fundamental right to data protection in accordance with Art.
+8 CFR and the right to informational self-determination.

-When weighing up the respective interests, the effects of the intended data processing and its susceptibility to abuse are of primary importance.
-In addition, it must be taken into account, among other things, what reasonable expectations the user has of the service and whether he can reasonably foresee that the intended data processing may take place must also be taken into account.
+When weighing up the respective interests, the effects of the intended data processing and its susceptibility to misuse are particularly important.
+In addition, the user's reasonable expectations of the service and whether the user can reasonably foresee that the intended data processing may take place must also be taken into account.

 Whether the legitimate interests of the service provider (or a third party) outweigh the legitimate interests of the user is sometimes difficult to decide in individual cases.